If you’re not familiar with ‘dahls’, don’t worry, stay with me!

 Cooking Without Oil: Sautéeing or cooking without oil throws a lot of people off.
 How do you cook without oil?
 It is possible and once you start doing it you’ll never go back!
 You simply use water or vegetable broth instead of oil.

-Your Recipe For Success: 2 things you must do to guarantee recipe success & keep meal prep stress at a minimum.
+2 things you must do to guarantee recipe success!

 1. Read the whole recipe before starting.